drusellers/site/content/posts/beyond-budgeting.md

 ## Next Steps

-- Forecasts vs Targets
+- **Forecasts vs Targets:** Forecasts are about where we think we might be going.
+Forecasts should be "brutal."
+Targets are where we want to be, and understanding the variance from the target.
+These should be more optimistic in nature.
+The budget has traditionally played both roles, its my hope we can have two distinct processes for tracking these.
-- Storing KPI's
+- **Storing KPI's**
   - Automatically providing financial based KPI's
   - Ability to store manually entered KPIs
   - Visualization of KPI's over time
-- More denormalizations to speed up page render speeds
+- **Application Performance:** More denormalizations to speed up page render speeds
 - Dig deeper into a budget, vs cash flow forecasting
 - Adding some permissions so that employees can see their budgets, and control how payroll data is accessed